Reading an aurora forecast gets much easier once you know the few key indicators that actually matter. Here’s the practical breakdown and key metrics:

 Follow the diagram above and check the forecast on the actual night you plan to go out, and look at your local weather.
 This gives you the best chance of seeing the Northern Lights.

-We totally wish we could give you the exact hour! but the aurora doesn’t run on a schedule.
+We get asked all the time: “What time will the Northern Lights be visible?”
+While we wish we could give you the exact hour! the aurora doesn’t run on a schedule.
 It depends on space weather and your local weather, and both can change quickly.

 The Northern Lights can appear anytime from early evening to early morning, sometimes as early as 6 PM in winter, and sometimes closer to 5 AM.
 It all depends on:

 Don’t wait for a specific hour.
-Step outside, keep an eye on the sky, and on Hello Aurora app.
+Step outside, keep an eye on the sky, and enable notification on Hello Aurora app.
 We’ve also gathered common “peak times” seen by hunters to help give you a general idea that you can use it with a pinch of salt.
 Remember, the lights can surprise you anytime.

 On social media, you usually see the aurora at its brightest with colors such as vivid green, red, or purple.
 But in real life, it’s often much softer and can even look like a pale mist or faint cloud.